cbejensen/portfolio/src/entries/wishfull.md

 A web app for sharing wishlists, Wishfull is joyfully used by my family to this day.

-- Complex view logic, including wish fulfillments that are visible to everyone but the one who made the wish.
+- Complex view logic and authentication-based features.
-- Real time updates.
+- Real time updates with Firebase.